Quantum enhanced stratification of Breast Cancer: exploring quantum expressivity for real omics data: Background

 Classical data can be encoded into the state $ |\phi(x) \rangle$ in several ways and the design of $U_{\phi}(x)$ should be chosen to maximally exploit the quantum setting, yielding to classically intractable kernels that are hard to simulate but easy to implement on a quantum computer \citep{Incudini2024TowardUQ}.
 For this reasons we adopted same IPQ-style encoding as in \citep{Havlek2018SupervisedLW}.
 More formally the unitary ansaz we employed is generally described as follows:

 Where there is a layer of Hadamar gates H acting in parallel on the $n$ qubits, followed by a unitary $U_Z$ that, for entangled embeddings in\citep{Havlek2018SupervisedLW}, takes the form:

 Where $R_{ZZ}$ is a two qubits rotation that makes them entangled and $S$ is the set of qubits to be entangled.
 Nevertheless, this choice does not guarantee alone an advantage over classical embedding as it is deeply influenced by the data characteristics and tasks \citep{Incudini2022AutomaticAE}.
-The specifics of the quantum embeddings chosen for our experiments are described in the next "Experimental set up" section.
+In this respect, we employed the geometric difference($g_{C|Q}$), introduced by Huang et al. \citep{Huang2020PowerOD}, to evaluate if the classical and quantum kernels implemented differ.
+This is an anti-symmetric difference between quantum and classical kernel functions that allows to perform a prescreening, independent of the labels, to measure the separation between the two models for the particular dataset used.The specifics of the quantum embeddings chosen for our experiments are described in the next "Experimental set up" section.